mozilla/ecosystem-platform/docs/reference/oauth-details.md

 Put another way, PPIDs provide a single user with distinct userids across distinct Relying Parties (RPs), enhancing user privacy by preventing cross-site correlation based on userid.

-By default, Firefox accounts provides the same userid to all Mozilla-internal RPs to facilitate cross service correlation.
+By default, Mozilla accounts provides the same userid to all Mozilla-internal RPs to facilitate cross service correlation.
 As Mozilla expands its product offering to include white labeled 3rd party services, we want to uphold Mozilla's principles regarding user privacy by providing external services with only the minimal data necessary.

 PPIDs allow Mozilla to enforce our privacy stance by providing each PPID enabled RP with a distinct userid for a given user.
 For example, a user that signs into 2 PPID enabled services would have 3 distinct userids: